-These bands have done Hong Kong proud, and we’re obsessed with their music. #supportlocal
+These Hong Kong bands have done us proud, and we’re obsessed with their music. #supportlocal

 While the alternative music scene is attracting more eyeballs, with big names coming to Hong Kong like Beach Fossils, Mount Kimbie and Föllakzoid, the local music scene is also starting to heat up, with great gigs happening every week at live music venues across the city.
 There are an array of Hong Kong bands that are producing quality music at the moment, and we’ve put together a list of our absolute favourites.